Working in Czech Republic

 Living in the Czech Republic

-- Cost of living: Study in the Czech Republic states that the costs to cover food, accommodation and public transport for students ranges from around £200 - £450 per month.
-Prague remains slightly cheaper than most European capital cities for things like food and transport.
-But luxury goods continue to be higher than elsewhere.
+- Cost of living: Study in the Czech Republic states that the average living costs of a student, to cover food, accommodation, public transport and culture, ranges from £280–£615 per month, depending on lifestyle and spending habits.
+Prague remains slightly cheaper than most European capital cities for things like food and transport; though luxury goods are often more expensive.
 You can get discounts on transport, restaurants and more with an International Student Identity Card (ISIC).

 - Internet domain: .cz

-- Health: the quality of healthcare in the Czech Republic is good, and improving.
-It is available to anyone with healthcare insurance, and the price of services is considered below the average for Europe.
+- Health: the quality of healthcare in the Czech Republic is very good.
+Waiting times are short and services are affordable.
 EU citizens just need to have the European Health Insurance Card (EHIC) in order to receive free medical care.

 - Laws and customs: the Czech Republic is one of the most liberal countries in the EU regarding drug liberalisation.
 While the sale of drugs is illegal, possession of small amounts of a variety of illicit substances is a misdemeanor, subject to a fine equal to a parking ticket.
 It is also one of the most liberal countries in Europe with regard to gay rights, and registered same-sex partnerships have most of the rights of marriage.
 Carry your passport with you at all times for identification.

-- People: over 60% of the population is Czech national, with small minorities of Moravian, Slovaks, Poles and other immigrants.
+- People: over 60% of the population is Czech national, with small minorities of Moravian, Slovaks and other immigrants.

 - Major religion: Roman Catholicism is the most common religion, although the majority of Czechs describe themselves as agnostic/atheist.